MOVING EASTMAN

 Triggerwarnung

-Stroboscopic light effects will be used during the event and there will be moments of elevated sound levels.
+Stroboscopic light effects will be used during the event and there will be moments of elevated sound levels especially at the beginning of the concert.
 This can lead to physical discomfort in sensitive people.

 Elaine Mitchener: vocals, movement and music direction